-How different is grass-fed meat from grass finished meat?
+How different is grass-fed meat from grass-finished meat?
 And what about grain-fed meat, how does that compare to animals that consume 100% grass in their diets?

 Grass-Finished: this implies that the animal was fed a grass diet for only a small amount of time.
-These animals were most likely in concentrated animal feeding operations (CAFO’s), where they rapidly increased in size and right before slaughtering were switched to a grass based diet.
+These animals were most likely in concentrated animal feeding operations (CAFO’s), where they rapidly increased in size and right before slaughtering were switched to a grass-based diet.

 Grain-Fed: corn is the most commonly used grain to feed animals that are not consuming grass-fed diets.
-As previously mentioned, these animals are likely to be found in CAFO’s.
+As previously mentioned, these animals are likely to be found in CAFOs.

-Hope that shed some light on the different labels that you may come across in your grocery adventures.
+Hope that sheds some light on the different labels that you may come across in your grocery adventures.
 Check out Eat Wild for a list of retailers/farmers across North America that carry grass-fed meats.

 Best in Health